 Thank you Foundation for Allen Schools for providing manipulatives to support our students learning!

 Ready, Set, Cook!

-This grant under Special Education Curriculum was awarded to Blake Pi and will benefit 16 students this coming year.
+This grant under Special Education Curriculum was awarded to Blake Pi and will benefit 16 students.

 Life skills education is an essential component to helping students with disabilities to be able to function as independently as possible in the home and community.
 Our students learn best through hands-on real life experiences.
 The Ready, Set, Cook!
 Project would allow students to learn valuable skills such as cooking, meal preparation, clean-up, and overcoming sensory difficulties with certain types of food.
 This project would allow students to learn the important skills needed for living as independently as possible in our community as well as help with their Sensory Processing Disorders.